Dear New Teacher,

 When I first started teaching I was so proud of my classrooms.
 I loved my meticulously planned garden theme that would eventually even contain a picket fence in the classroom library.
 Working until midnight at school(yes this happened multiple times) on a bulletin board that would be the talk of the town(school) the next day was my passion.
 To be honest I didn’t even mind spending what little money I had saved up during college or on loan from BOM(Bank of Mom) on anything “cute” my little hands could grab.

 The thing is, looking back at my first classroom décor I cringe at how horrible it looks, despite it being complimented daily.
 That tree….uhhh, not sure why it looks like that.
-The library could've been even cuter.
+The library could’ve been even cuter.
 Why is that?
 I chalk it up to one thing and one thing only.
 Social media.
-With the rise of teachers on social media comes many great things.
+With the rise of new teachers on social media comes many great things.
 Ideas, tips, and more.
 However, with all that goodness comes a caveat.
 Envy.
+The influencer generation honestly makes me so glad I am not teaching.
 Caveat emptor loosely translates to “buyer beware” and it rings some truth.

 I honestly have no clue when the Target Dollar Spot made its debut.
 I am not sure when Michaels, JoAnns, and Hobby Lobby became more of a teacher staple than actual teacher stores.
 Heck, I still don’t really know who Joanna Gaines is and why she’s famous.
 What I do know is that social media has changed things immensely.
-Teachers, new AND old, sometimes feel the pressure to live up to the expectations of people on the other side of the computer screen.
+New teachers or old teachers sometimes feel the pressure to live up to the expectations of people on the other side of the computer screen.
 You see these posts and then suddenly you want to buy ALL THE THINGS!

 On the flip side is a whole different perspective.
 Not giving a care….